September 21, 2023

 We actually picked the perfect day to hike around Frontier Town.
 It was a cool, Spring day and easy to walk around prior to any overgrown grass and pesky bugs.
 The only precautions to take would be to carefully consider the delicate condition of some of the buildings.
 Floors were rotten and many structures were caving in.
 A missed step or lack of attention could have resulted in a serious injury.
 Definitely no longer a “kid friendly” place to wander around in anymore.
 Those days are long gone indeed!

 When entering some of the buildings you would constantly remain on guard for squatters or wild animals hiding in dark corners.
 You just never knew what you might encounter next.
 Chad was an unofficial expert at this sort of thing with his many “urban explorations” experience behind him.
-On the trip by car to North Hudson, NY he had shared many of his fascinating tales of just what can (and does) happen when you’re stomping around places that are generally off limits to the public.
-His stories of encounters with vicious dogs, unstable people with guns, wild animals and police, while conducting his urban postmortems would discourage even the most hardy, would-be explorers.
+On the trip by car to North Hudson, NY he had shared many of his fascinating tales of just what can (and does) happen when you're stomping around places that are generally off limits to the public.
+His stories of encounters with vicious dogs, unstable people with guns, wild animals and police, while conducting his “urban postmortems” would discourage even the most hardy, would-be explorers.

 As you would walk around the long forgotten remains of Frontier Town, your mind conjures up images of what the place would have been like, back in a time when it was full of happy families and excitement.
 I could only imagine just how magical and wondrous this place might have been, when I was 8 or 9 years old.
-You could easily sense the ghost of it’s glorious past, lingering in the shadows and moss, with birds singing a bittersweet song of times gone by.
-Perhaps a wake up call to most people have as they grow older.
-Time moves on but not always for the better.

 Strolling around former boardwalks, arcades, snack bars and ice cream stands trying to imagine what they may have all looked like “back in the day”, was quite a challenge.
 A walk around the former rodeo area with it’s overgrown grass and decrepit grandstand were a bit depressing.
 All of the energy and happiness that had thrived here, now lay dormant and cold.
 Dead as a black hat villain on Boot Hill.